devconsoft/web-rotate/README.md

 ## Trouble shooting
 Make sure that your installation works, see Test your installation.
 Web-rotate uses iframes to show the content.
-Many modern sites uses various technics to prevent them from being displayed in an iframe.
+Many modern sites uses various techniques to prevent them from being displayed in an iframe.
 That is a security measure that will prevent web-rotate to work properly with these sites.

+Some sites suffers from bad design/implementation that might also prevent the use of iframes.
+It might be in the form of not the entire site being shown, menus not showing or sections disappearing inside the iframe.

+A work-around is to use the web-rotate client, see above.